hortonworks/cloudbreak/docs/index.md

 ##Technology

+###Cloudbreak

+Cloudbreak is SequenceIQ's RESTful Hadoop as a Service API.
+Once it is deployed in your favourite servlet container exposes a REST API allowing to span up Hadoop clusters of arbitrary sizes on your selected cloud provider.
+Provisioning Hadoop has never been easier.
+Cloudbreak is built on the foundation of cloud providers API (Amazon AWS, Microsoft Azure, Google Cloud Compute...), Apache Ambari, Docker containers, Serf and dnsmasq.

+For further information please check the [Cloudbreak documentation](http://sequenceiq.com/cloudbreak).

 ###Apache YARN

 Since the emergence of Hadoop 2 and the YARN based architecture we have a platform where we can run multiple applications (of different types) not constrained only to MapReduce.